 1 – It Doesn’t Boost Your Cardiovascular Fitness

 Pilates exercises are great for strengthening and toning your muscles and enhancing your flexibility.
 However, they do very little for your cardiovascular fitness.

 2 – It Doesn’t Increase The Size Of Your Muscles

 Another negative of Pilates is that it doesn’t build up your muscles in the same way that weightlifting does.
-While it will increase your functional strength and allow you to push, lift and pull with more force, the size of your muscles will remain similar.
+While it will increase your functional strength and allow you to push, lift, and pull with more force, the size of your muscles will remain similar.

 3 – The Name Can Be Misleading

 Many fitness centers claim to offer Pilates classes.
-However, the name Pilates isn’t copyrighted and as a result, many styles of Pilates have branched away from the original teachings of Joseph Pilates and include methods and movements that are not endorsed or approved by him.
+However, the name Pilates isn’t copyrighted.
+As a result, many styles of Pilates have branched away from the original teachings of Joseph Pilates and include methods and movements that are not endorsed or approved by him.

 4 – It Can Broaden Your Waistline

 Every Pilates movement engages your core muscles and this constant engagement causes the muscles around your waistline to become thicker and firmer.
-So if having a slim waistline is one of your main fitness goals, you’ll want to limit the amount of Pilates you do or alternatively choose a different style of fitness training.
+So if having a slim waistline is one of your main fitness goals, you’ll want to limit the amount of Pilates you do or choose a different style of fitness training.

 5 – Complex Movements

-Mastering both synchronized breathing and movements is essential for getting the maximum benefit from Pilates exercises and this can take time.
-So if you’re looking for an exercise program that will give you instant results, Pilates may not be suitable for you.
+Mastering both synchronized breathing and movements is essential for getting the maximum benefit from Pilates exercises, and this can take time.
+So if you’re looking for an exercise program that will give you instant results, Pilates may not suit you.

 While Pilates does have its disadvantages, these do not detract from its many benefits.